From blockchain to healthcare

-First, we will eliminate law obstacles in order to implement them in medical secret secured sharing.
+First, SEEVER will eliminate law obstacles in order to implement them in medical secret secured sharing.

-Our partners (Grenoble Alpes University and supported by Linksium) and we are building a healthcare blockchain.
+SEEVER and its partners (Grenoble Alpes University and supported by Linksium) are building a healthcare blockchain.
 This will be first made for secured sharing of medical data between hospitals, national and international healthcare authorities.
 Then, this technology can be reused for any kind of secured, trusted, auditable data sharing.

 1, 2 and 3 startups for Nora Dempsey, National Medal of Innovation 2021